 The role of the CCIS, Serbia’s national chamber of commerce, is committed to exploring investment opportunities, and European trends for the benefit of the Serbian economy.
 The Chamber has a key commitment to make Serbia visible as a market economy country, with investment opportunities, open borders, and ready to join the European trends in a competitive way.

-Mike Bhaskaran, CEO of the WLP, said: “Our program helps countries grow their economies and create jobs by boosting trade and making their products more competitive and accessible through more efficient supply chains.
-As Serbia continues its export-driven economic program, traders in the country will now be able to expand and discover more opportunities via Dubai."
+Mike Bhaskaran, CEO of the WLP, said: “Our programme helps countries grow their economies and create jobs by boosting trade and making products more competitive and accessible through more efficient supply chains.
+As Serbia continues its export-driven economic programme, traders in the country will now be able to expand and discover more opportunities via Dubai."